yanokumoto/yanokumoto/README.md

 - 👋 Hi, I’m Yan Okumoto!
-I'm a Brand Designer and a Software Engineer student at the University of Mato Grosso do Sul.
+I'm a Brand Designer and a Software Engineering student at the University of Mato Grosso do Sul.
 - 👀 I’m interested in developing an Indie Game and working with Full-Stack in a nice company.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Kotlin, Java and Python.
 - 💞️ I’m looking to collaborate with the community from GitHub and with huge companies.